Niall1985/CLI_virtual_assistant/README.md

 # Lucy: Your Personal Virtual Assistant

-Lucy is a Python-based voice assistant designed to help you with various tasks using speech recognition, text-to-speech, and natural language processing.
+Lucy is a Python-based virtual assistant designed to help you with various tasks using speech recognition, text-to-speech, and natural language processing.
 This assistant can perform a wide range of functions, including setting reminders, performing web searches, opening and closing applications, providing health and fitness tips, and more.

 ## Features